Advanced Academics Program

-Fairfax County Public Schools (FCPS) offers a continuum of advanced academic services for all students in grades K-8.
+Fairfax County Public Schools (FCPS) offers a continuum of advanced academic services for all students in Grades K-8.
 Learning experiences are designed to develop higher-level thinking through enrichment, acceleration, and extension of the Program of Studies (POS).
 Teachers, administrators, and Advanced Academic Resource Teachers (AARTs) work together to provide the following levels of services.
 A video showing each level of service in action, as well as information about middle and high school services, are available at https://www.fcps.edu/academics/elementary-school-academics-k-6/advanced-academics.

 - Critical and Creative Thinking Lessons, Grades K-6 (Level I)

-The first level is provided to all students in kindergarten through grade six and consists of model lessons that are designed to teach critical and creative thinking skills.
-The lessons are modeled in all classrooms by AARTs and the thinking strategies are then used throughout the year by classroom and other teachers who work with students.
+Level I services are provided to all students in Kindergarten through Grade 6 and consist of lessons designed to teach critical and creative thinking skills.
+Strategies are modeled in all classrooms by AARTs and are used throughout the year by classroom and other teachers.
 Student responses to these lessons are used as part of the identification process for Levels II-IV.
 Parents may also practice these strategies during family conversations and activities.
-A description of the nine critical and creative thinking strategies can be found at https://www.fcps.edu/academics/elementary-school-academics-k-6/advanced-academics/critical-and-creative-thinking.
+Descriptions and videos of the nine critical and creative thinking strategies can be found at https://www.fcps.edu/academics/elementary-school-academics-k-6/advanced-academics/critical-and-creative-thinking.

 - Differentiated Lessons in Areas of Academic Strength, Grades K-6 (Level II)